-Total Business owner MD / CEO / GM < 20 employees 20+ employees Own premises Leasing premises Perth / West Perth etc Leederville / Mt Hawthorn Mt Lawley / North Perth 20 27 16 19 23 23 18 22 16 23
+Total Business owner MD / CEO / GM < 20 employees 20+ employees Own premises Leasing premises Perth / West Perth etc Mt Lawley / North Perth 20 27 16 19 23 23 18 22 16 23 www.catalyse.com.au Office 3, 996 Hay Street, Perth WA 6000 PO Box 8007, Cloisters Square WA 6850 Phone +618 9226 5674 Email: info@catalyse.com.au ABN 20 108 620 855

-www.catalyse.com.au

-Office 3, 996 Hay Street, Perth WA 6000

-PO Box 8007, Cloisters Square WA 6850

-Phone +618 9226 5674

-Email: info@catalyse.com.au

-ABN 20 108 620 855

-Attachment 2: Commercial Survey - Verbatim
+Q. Were you aware that the rates charged by City of Vincent for commercial properties have been frozen for the past two yers ATALYSE Ase: All respondents (n = 100)

-Before we go, do you have any other feedback for the City of Vincent about commercial waste management?
+Before we go, do you have any other feedback for the City of Vinc cent about commercial waste management?
 Container deposit scheme, we take to collection point ourselves.

-E waste is taken to either the Mens Shed or the Balcatta recycling centre.

-Everybody is now using our bins, they are locked so they dump stuff on top so we have to pick it up and put it in the bin we're paying for, all in all we're not too happy.
-Fees for waste included in the rent charged by the centre, not a separate outgoing.

-I dont get any benefit from the rates freeze, it hasn't helped me out as a business, the landlord has done a little clap, just added an additional cost to my operational expenses and another thing I have to organise

-I don't think they know what they are doing.
+E waste is taken to either the Mens Shed or the Balcatta recycling cent tre.
+Everybody is now using our bins, they are locked so they dump stuff or n top so we have to pick it up and put it in the bin we're paying for, all in all we're not too happy.
+Fees for waste included in the rent charged by the centre, not a separa dont get any benefit from the rates freeze, it hasn't helped me out as a business, the landlord has done a little clap, just added an additional cost to my operational expenses and another thing I have to organise don't think they know what they are doing.
 Nothing is being recycled.
 I don't agree with privatisation of waste collection should be a municipal responsibility.
-Lack of service from City of Vincent and rates have increased in the last year.
-Not happy with services provided by City of Vincent and what we get for the rates paid - street sweeping & landscaping have gone.

-I think their policy of not doing the bin service probably worked from a bean counters view but it has created other problems for us, people see the big metal bin and others dump their rubbish such as mattresses around the bin which is unsightly and a hazard for people using the park & the kids using the play area next to us (risk of sharp objects etc, kids get attracted by things in the rubbish pile).

-I was a bit disappointed that they stopped collecting from businesses.

-little waste in fact less than a normal household so dont understand why it had to change.
-Rates are very high compared to other suburbs especially for a small business.

-I wish they hadn't done what they did and now I can't see what our value for money is now for the rates that we pay, I don't see what I'm getting now, I'm not using all the other amenities in the area.

-I'd prefer what we had before, it was easier, it was better that we could do the recycling, it may be cheaper now as only have one bin but not ideal.

-I'm disappointed they have stopped our non recyclable waste.

-I'm waiting for the FOGO bin.

-Is the city of Vincent providing extra FOGO bags to the residents?

-It makes no sense why they are doing a survey about waste after the fact.
-Is something useful being done with the money being saved?

-It works quite well now, there was a bit of a mix up at the beginning when things changed over but all operating smoothly now.

-It would be nice if I could put the bins out the front.

-owners.

-rid of.

-Note: everything is handled by the company we sub let from, the bins just get emptied at night and we don't do anything.

-Note: whole organisation is over 20, that site is under 20.

-Our rates have not been frozen as far as I'm aware and the owners are not happy since the commercial waste collection has stopped, they say the rates are far too high now that we don't receive that service and we have to look after our own street scape, there are two trees at the front of our premises, one is dead and nothing is being done about it.
-We hope the tree doesn't fall down on any of our vehicles.

-Please bring it back, it was a pain going to [company name removed].
+Lack of Not happy with services provided by City of Vincent and what we get for the rates paid - street sweeping & landscaping have gone. bean counters view but it has created other problems for us, people see the big metal bin and unsightly and a hazard for people using the park & the kids using the play area next to us (risk of sharp objects etc, kids get attracted by things in the rubbish pile). was a bit disappointed that they stopped collecting from businesses. ittle waste in fact less than a normal household so dont understand wh ny it had to change.
+Rates are very high compared to other suburbs especially for a small pusiness. • • e for money is now for the rates that we pay, I don't see what I'm getting now, I'm not using all he other amenities in the area. do the recycling, it may be cheaper now as only have one bin but not ideal. 'm disappointed they have stopped our non recyclable waste. 'm waiting for the FOGO bin. s the city of Vincent providing extra FOGO bags to the residents? t makes no sense why they are doing a survey about waste after the fa t works quite well now, there was a bit of a mix up at the beginning wh en things changed over but all operating smoothly now. t would be nice if I could put the bins out the front. owners. id of.
+Note : everything is handled by the company we sub let from, the bins just get emptied at night and we don't do anything .
+Note: whole organisation is over 20, that site is under 20. e not happy since the commercial waste collection has stopped, they say the rates are far too ur own street scape, there are two trees at the front of our premises, one is dead and nothing i being done about it.
+We hope the tree doesn't fall down on any of our v vehicles